 Firstly, it’s important to know where exactly your puppy’s mind is right now as far as brain development is concerned.
 There is a reason we do not teach algebra to children in Kindergarten; they simply are not developmentally ready for it yet.
 We can apply the same logic to our puppies and concentrate on age-appropriate learning.
 Don’t worry, you will have plenty of time later to teach your new pup the complicated algebraic equations but let’s start with the ABC’s and learning how to read!

 Dogs have sensitive periods during which their brains are more susceptible to new things and experiences.
-One of those periods is between 8-12/14 weeks of age.
-If you are lucky enough to get your dog as a puppy, you can (and should!) take advantage, and be proactive in creating positive associations for your pup with ALL THE THINGS (people, animals, places, objects, surfaces, sounds, smells…).
+One of those periods is between 8-11 weeks of age (possibly up to 14 weeks in some dogs but the research is still out).
+If you are lucky enough to get your dog as a puppy, you can (and should!) take advantage, and be proactive in creating positive associations for your pup with ALL THE THINGS (people, animals, places, objects, surfaces, sounds, smells…) ASAP!
+The sooner, the better.
 We like to call this “socialization” but note that “socialization” is not just exposure; instead it is exposure with positive associations made.

 Dogs have a second sensitive period somewhere in adolescence.
 This can vary depending on breed, sex or size of the dog but the onset of adolescence generally occurs around 7-9 months of age.
 This sensitive period is less researched than the early period but we do know it exists at some point (or points) in a dog’s early life.
 The “teenage” brain is not fully developed.
 If you have ever lived with a human teenager, you know exactly what I am talking about.
 Not to get too science-y on you but the back part of the brain, which is responsible for impulsive behaviors, develops (in humans and dogs) before the front part of the brain, which is responsible for more rational and reasonable thought.
 Yep, even in dogs.
 So, when your adolescent dog seems impulsive and starts “forgetting” all he learned as a puppy, I promise the behavioral groundwork you do while your puppy is under 4 months of age really IS still in there somewhere!
 Lay the foundation now and the tween and teen periods may be slightly less exhausting.